 Lens choice

 I usually shoot with a 35mm lens, which is a wide angle lens.
 But the bluebell woods pose two related issues for this lens.
 1) It picks up all of the distracting elements, like logs, branches, brambles.
 I don’t want these in my pictures, I want the two dominant things to be the subjects and the blue/purple flowers.
 2) The blur isn’t the same.
-With a longer lens I can zoom in (I use a 70-200 and generally stay at the 200 end) which creates amazing blur, even at F4.
+With a longer lens I can zoom in (I use a 70-200 and generally stay at the 200 end) which creates amazing bokeh (blur), even at F4.
 It’s much nicer to create a blurry purply, blue carpet or sea of bluebells rather than a picture with logs, trees, branches and the occasional bluebell surrounding them.

 Find clear paths!